bnb-chain/greenfield-cmd/README.md

 (3) create empty folder

-Please note that the object name corresponding to the folder needs to start with "/" as suffix
+Please note that the object name corresponding to the folder needs to end with "/" as suffix
 ```
 gnfd-cmd object put gnfd://gnfd-bucket/folder/
 ```